 The aviation industry is one for which Brexit poses particular challenges.
 The United Kingdom is no longer a member of the European Air Safety Agency and will have its own autonomous regulations administered by the Civil Aviation Authority instead.

-Changes in regulation can affect a shipping company and its financiers by requiring additional capital expenditure to modify a ship to comply with new requirements (such as regulations relating to ballast water or sulphur emissions) or by restricting the economic usefulness or life of the ship (perhaps where modification is not economically or technically feasible), thus reducing its profitability and value.
+Changes in regulation can affect a shipping company and its financiers by requiring additional capital expenditure to modify a ship to comply with new requirements (such as regulations relating to ballast water or sulphur emissions and wider decarbonisation measures) or by restricting the economic usefulness or life of the ship (perhaps where modification is not economically or technically feasible), thus reducing its profitability and value.

 In itself, Brexit has not yet driven significant change, but it potentially widens the opportunity for new industry structures to be created.

 It is too early to forecast what the long-term effect of the covid-19 pandemic will be for the aviation industry, but it will be substantial.
 It will take time for normal operations by airlines to resume.
 Business and long haul traffic will be particularly affected.

 The main manufacturers had been forecasting a significant increase in the number of aircraft operated globally over the next 10 to 20 years.
 Much of the new fleet would be destined for operation in the Asia-Pacific region or Latin America, with the number of aircraft being operated in Europe remaining relatively stable.